chef/chef-web-docs/chef_master/source/policyfile.rst

 chef provision
 -----------------------------------------------------
+.. tag EOL_provisioning

+This functionality was available with Chef Provisioning and was packaged in the Chef development kit.

+Chef Provisioning is no longer included with Chef DK, and will be officially end of life on August 31, 2019.
+The source code of Chef Provisioning and the drivers have been moved into the chef-boneyard organization.
+Current users of Chef Provisioning should contact your Chef Customer Success Manager or Account Representative to review your options.

+.. end_tag

 .. tag ctl_chef_provision

-Use the ``chef provision`` subcommand to invoke an embedded Chef Infra Client run to provision machines using Chef provisioning.
+Use the ``chef provision`` subcommand to invoke an embedded Chef Infra Client run to provision machines using Chef Provisioning.
 By default, this subcommand expects to find a cookbook named ``provision`` in the current working directory.
-The Chef Infra Client run will run a recipe in this cookbook that uses Chef provisioning to create one (or more) machines.
+The Chef Infra Client run will run a recipe in this cookbook that uses Chef Provisioning to create one (or more) machines.

 The ``chef provision`` subcommand is intended to:

 * Provide a provisioning mechanism that supports using ``Policyfile.rb`` files
-* Support naming conventions within Chef provisioning
+* Support naming conventions within Chef Provisioning
-* Integrate Chef provisioning steps with the command-line tools that are packaged with ChefDK
+* Integrate Chef Provisioning steps with the command-line tools that are packaged with ChefDK
-* Separate the configuration of provisioned machines from running Chef provisioning
+* Separate the configuration of provisioned machines from running Chef Provisioning
 * Allow provisioning to be managed as code and versioned (via ``Policyfile.rb`` files), as opposed to the legacy ``knife bootstrap`` behavior, which is primarily driven by command-line options

 .. end_tag